 It became clear that digitalisation covers all business functions from finance, legal, audit and strategy to customer service, human resources and R&D right through to, of course, communications, marketing and IT.
 Indeed Gartner provide a detailed report for C-suite executives on how to harness the power of digital across all business functions.

-So, fortunately, there were also plenty of companies at the conference from what I would consider the more typical digital companies: other digital marketing and SEO companies, cyber security, intellectual property, communications, web development and e-commerce experts.
+So, fortunately, there were also plenty of companies at the conference from what I would consider the more typical digital companies: other digital marketing and SEO companies, cyber security, intellectual property, communications, IT solutions, web development and e-commerce experts.

 But do we need a clearer term for the digital world at the technical coal-face – those working directly with websites, IT systems, cyber security?